SamGree/Battleships/README.md

     pip3 frezze --local > requirements.txt
     ```
 ## Usage
-    - To start the game, just type your player name
+    - To start the game, just type your name.

 ## Game Rules
   - Board Size: The game is played on a 5x5 grid.